lubomir-m/Amazon-Kindle-Store/README.md

   - Deleting the last review and displaying the new review on top
   - Deleting books from the user’s list or cart, deleting ratings or reviews and showing the items as deleted
 - Cookie for saving the selected currency of users who are not logged in
-- Daily scheduled task to back up the database
+- Performance logs, login successes and failures logs
-- Signin successes and failures logs
+- One-day caching for: the currencies in the currency dropdown, the categories in the categories dropdown, the homepage books, the homepage BookDtos for each currency, and the placeholder reviews
-- Performance logs
+- Use of recursive common table expressions in order to find all parent categories and all subcategories of a given category

 ### Screenshots